apryor6/splinterp/README.md

   - `const long long& origin_offset` -> inputted coordinates will be shifted by this amount to establish 0-based indices, which is useful if splinterp is being called from a language like MATLAB that uses 1-based indexing.
 See MEX functions for examples

 ### Calling splinterp from MATLAB
+*Currently only double precision is supported in MATLAB.
+If you pass single precision to splinterp you will likely crash MATLAB.
+I will implement a solution that tolerates both in the near future.
+After all, that's the whole point of writing templates.*
 Splinterp provides MEX functions splinterp1, splinterp2, and splinterp3 that can be used as a drop-in replacement for MATLAB's interp1, interp2, and interp3 methods with potentially significant performance improvements.
 For example, the following call

 `Vq = interp2(V,Xq,Yq)`